henry2man/nvidia-powerlimit-benchmarks/README.md

 When benchmarks are completed the `./results` folder will contain a Markdown file with the results.
 In the example we will find a file called `3600-GeForce_RTX_3070.md`

+# Colaborating

+I've published this script on Kaggle: https://www.kaggle.com/enriquecardona/rtx-3070-power-limit-benchmark/settings

+Please feel free to contact me if you want to publish your own results